Gerfunky/TinyPixelMapper/README.md

 # Configuration Interface:
-Configuration is done over OSC, with the opensource Software [Open Stage Control](https://openstagecontrol.ammd.net/) We are still on the Open Stage Control version 0.47.1  although the SW is already on version 1.9 or above the performance of the SW is much better on the old version and we have not found a way to get the CHARTS to work on the new Version.
+Configuration is done over OSC, with the opensource Software [Open Stage Control](https://openstagecontrol.ammd.net/) We are now on the Open Stage Control version 1.16.0

-Open Stage Control creates a HTTP Server, so you can connect from any device on your network over a web browser.
+In the Settings make shure to set the OSC port to 9000 Open Stage Control creates a HTTP Server, so you can connect from any device on your network over a web browser.
 To configure the Tinypixelmapper.
-There is also a confuration file with just simple options like loading a save file, available for [TouchOSC](https://hexler.net/touchosc) a App available in the Google/ Apple App stores.
+There are 2 Version of the Interface one for edeting Pattern and one just to Play around and Load Paterns (Phone version) There is also a configuration file with just simple options like loading a save file, available for [TouchOSC](https://hexler.net/touchosc) a App available in the Google/ Apple App stores.

 Any OSC Software can be used to configure the System.
 So it is also possible to use Midi Controllers with faders to Play with the unit.

 # Modes
 There are different modes of operation: Artnet and Normal.